Acceptable behaviour, noise and alcohol

 Rafting of vessels

-Rafting of approved vessels up to 6.75m-long on swing moorings is permitted, but only where a mooring has been certified with a “+6.75m” rating.
+Rafting of approved vessels up to 6.75 metres long on swing moorings is permitted, but only where a mooring has been certified with a “+6.75m” rating.
 Vessels must be alongside the main vessel.
 Rafting is also permitted when vessels are on anchor.
-All vessels over 3.75m-long need to have paid admission fees.
+All vessels over 3.75 metres long need to have paid admission fees.

-Please avoid walking or anchoring on the reef because this can damage the fragile and unique reef environment.
+Please do not walk or anchor on the reef as this will damage the fragile and unique reef environment.